Lightfilm Light Up Car Decal Net Worth Shark Tank Update 2025

 Their ambition to pair technology with traditional car stickers gave rise to the concept of light-up decals with motion sensors.
 However, there were difficulties in the process of creating the product.
 They encountered difficulties in coming up with a strong structure that customers could readily install and survive the outdoors.
 In addition, they contributed a huge amount of their own funds, including a sum of $750,000, to finance the creation of the decals and the filing of the patent.

 In Shark Tank, Rolf and George presented Lightfilm’s light-up decal stickers for car windows.
-They explained how easy it was to apply the decals, no equipment was needed, and you just had to peel and stick.
+They explained how easy it was to apply the decals; no equipment was needed, and you just had to peel and stick.
 They also mentioned that although the decals they showed the Sharks were wired, they are working on a new wireless one that would run on solar energy and batteries.

-This means that during the day the stickers will be charged by the sun and at night they will show lights and animations.
+This means that during the day the stickers will be charged by the sun, and at night they will show lights and animations.
 As a result, the decals would become even more user-friendly.
 The business owners also mentioned that they had applied for a patent.
 But it was still pending.
 The founders asked for $100,000 for 5% equity in their business.
 To get funding from the Sharks, they positioned Lightfilm as an exciting new way to personalize cars and leave a lasting impact.

 The Sharks had different queries and asked several questions concerning Lightfilm during the pitch.

-Kevin O’Leary asked about the patent to which they responded that they have the patent.
+Kevin O’Leary asked about the patent, to which they responded that they have the patent.

 Kevin Harrington decided not to invest in the business because he believed it would cost far more than he was willing to pay.

-Kevin O’Leary liked the product but he made the decision to not invest because he believed the product required a strategic partner in addition to money so he thought that he was not the right person for this.
+Kevin O’Leary liked the product, but he made the decision not to invest because he believed the product required a strategic partner in addition to money, so he thought that he was not the right person for this.

-Robert Herjavec initially decided not to invest, agreeing with Kevin O’Leary but after some negotiation, he joined Daymond John’s offer of $100,000 for 70% equity with unlimited financing.
+Robert Herjavec initially decided not to invest, agreeing with Kevin O’Leary, but after some negotiation, he joined Daymond John’s offer of $100,000 for 70% equity with unlimited financing.

-Barbara Corcoran declined to invest because she didn’t think she would be a good partner as she didn’t have much knowledge about the product or market.
+Barbara Corcoran declined to invest because she didn’t think she would be a good partner, as she didn’t have much knowledge about the product or market.

 Daymond John expressed interest in the battery-operated decals as well as the possibility of licensing agreements.
-At first, he offered to give $100,000 for 75% equity and unlimited funding for production and distribution but Light Film did not accept this offer.
+At first, he offered to give $100,000 for 75% equity and unlimited funding for production and distribution, but Light Film did not accept this offer.
 After some negotiation, He and Robert Herjavec eventually came up with a joint offer of $100,000 for 70% equity that was accepted after considerable negotiating.

 Product Availability

 Lightfilm has been renamed PowerDecal, and it now sells a range of light-up decals that are simple to apply to automobile windows.
-Their website PowerDecal is still live in 2024 and you can also buy these decals on online websites like Amazon.
+Their website PowerDecal is still live in 2024, and you can also buy these decals on online websites like Amazon.
 They are also widely available, as they may be obtained in a variety of stores.
 The decals are fairly priced to promote wider use and are available in a variety of designs to suit a wide range of tastes and preferences.

 Conclusion

 The experience Lightfilm had on Shark Tank was exciting, involving discussions and strategic choices.
 Daymond John and Robert Herjavec gave Rolf Schwartz and George Podd the support they needed, even though they gave the hype part of their business to sharks but in the end, this helped them restructure their company.
-The choice to work with the Sharks was a wise one, as they rebranded their business and renamed it to PowerDecal and the success that came in terms of sales and expansion.
-There will probably be more fascinating advancements as PowerDecal develops and grows.